 It can take a couple of months of adjusting your budget to get the hang of it but it really does work and every dollar should have a name!
 By doing this type of budgeting, you are taking control of the money God had blessed you with and are now telling it where to go rather than just wondering where it went!
 For more information see How to Budget Using Zero Base Budgeting.

-Since we are all different and have different needs, here is the two page spread I use with my categories.
-You can download it HERE.
+Since we are all different and have different needs, here is the two page spread I use that you can fill in the expense categories for your needs.

 I have also included a blank one that you might find more helpful to fill in if you have different categories.
 You can download it HERE.

-Download the Daily Life Planner – Free Printables – Budget Sheet with categories HERE.
+Download the Daily Life Planner – Free Printables – Budget Sheet HERE.